DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Model

-\paragraph{Decoding saliency from audio-visual features:} The encoded visual and auditory information using the 3D CNNs are concatenated together.
-These features are then fed to a 2D convolution layer with kernel size 1.
-The purpose of this layer is to reduce the feature size by half.
+The encoded visual and auditory information using the 3D CNNs are concatenated together.
+These features are then fed to a 2D convolution layer with kernel size 1, which reduces the feature size by half.
 This layer is followed by two blocks consisting of a bilinear up-sampling with factor 2, followed by a 2D convolution layer of kernel size 3 and batch normalization.
+The first block reduces the feature space by half and the second one reduces the feature space by factor of 4.
 The final layer is a 2D $1\times1$ convolution, resulting in a saliency map of size $32 \times 40$.

-\subsection{Training by dynamic routing}
+\subsection{Training by Dynamic Routing}

-Training of our model is nontrivial.
 The lack of stimulus diversity in video databases has been shown to hinder video saliency learning~\cite{wang2018cvpr}.
 To circumvent this situation, we train our model on data from static saliency datasets as well as video data.
 To this end, we update the graph dynamically depending on the source of the input.
 In the case of static images, the image is replicated to form a volume of appropriate number of frames.
 Then, the audio branch and the section of graph used for mixing the audio and video features are frozen and are ignored in the computational graph during training.
 In other words, the visual features are directly fed to the first upsampling block, hence just the visual 3D CNN and part of the saliency decoder are updated during the backward pass.
 A schematic diagram of the computational graph is illustrated in Fig.~\ref{fig:graph} to demonstrate training with static images and audio-visual input.
 The model is trained alternatively one epoch for audio-visual input and one epoch for image volumes.
 During training the batch size is 10, learning rate start with $1e^{-3}$ and Adam optimizer is used for a total of 10 epochs.